Your story matters. Help us capture history as it unfolds.

 Voices of Princeton is a community-based oral history project that collects, shares, and archives the stories of Princetonians.
 Everyone is welcome to participate, whether they are a lifelong Princetonian or new to the area.

 The oral histories are recorded in an interview format: two people who know each other conduct a guided conversation, with one person serving as the interviewee and the other as the interviewer.
 No experience is needed to participate, and we help you prepare.
 After scheduling a session, interviewer/interviewee pairs will be matched with a trained facilitator.
 The facilitator operates the recording equipment and handles the logistics so the participants can focus on the conversation.
 Interested in participating?
 Follow the steps below.
-(Please note that the interview process has been temporarily revised in response to COVID-19.
-Follow this link to learn about the interview process during the pandemic.)

 - Choose a friend, family member, colleague, neighbor or other meaningful person in your life.
 Decide which of you will be the interviewer and which will be the interviewee.